rgalanakis/robgforpps/_pages/bike-bus.md

 # It's a Movement, Not a Moment

-I am not a "bike person", any more than I am a "[toothbrush afficionado](https://bikeportland.org/2023/12/28/safe-streets-as-portlands-unique-selling-proposition-382757)" just because I do it a couple times a day.
+I am not a "bike person", any more than I am a "[toothbrush afficionado](https://bikeportland.org/2023/12/28/safe-streets-as-portlands-unique-selling-proposition-382757)" just because I do it a couple of times a day.

 {% include gallery id="gallery-1" %}